 The patented detection method detects minute fluorescence signals using unique fluorescent nanoparticles and a sophisticated reader system to achieve accurate results from a clinical sample, overcoming the sensitivity limitations of typical lateral flow technology.
 The key elements of Ellume’s digital technology reduce the probability of false results, create new pathways to treatment, and optimize secure public health reporting.
 These unique features are critical to the approval, success and adoption of self-administered home testing.

-Core Technology Supercharged fluorescent immunochromatography using a quantum-dot based fluorescent particle
+Supercharged fluorescent immunochromatography using a quantum-dot based fluorescent particle

 The Ellume COVID-19 Home Test’s core technology combines ultra-sensitive optics, electronics and proprietary software to leverage best-in-class digital immunoassay technology with next-generation multi-quantum dot fluorescence technology.

-How it works Safe, accurate and rapid self-test
+Safe, accurate and rapid self-test

 The test includes a sterile Nasal Swab, a Dropper, Processing Fluid, and a Bluetooth® connected Analyzer for use with an app on the user’s smartphone.
 Utilizing the dedicated app, the user follows step-by-step video instructions to perform the test including a self-collected mid-turbinate nasal swab.
 The sample is analyzed, and results are automatically transmitted to the user’s smartphone via Bluetooth® in 15 minutes or less.
 Results can be shared with healthcare professionals to enable optimal therapy.